 The one major drawback to PNPT is that it is new.
 Because of this, the current job listings are sparse (7 listings on LinkedIn as of the time of this writing).
-That said, the fact that it has any listings at all within the year of its debut is rather promising (consider that eJPT only has 11 listings and it has been around for years).
+That said, the fact that it has any listings within the year of its debut is rather promising (considering that eJPT only has 11 listings and has been around for years).
 As it gains a foothold in the industry, I would expect to see the recognition and demand grow.

 Edited 12/28/2021: This post originally stated that TCM Academy was the only education company in the industry to provide a free retake with an exam voucher.
 This is incorrect. eLearnSecurity also provides a free retake with the eJPT voucher.